 Parent's Phone

 Student Name Grade

 Date to Begin Date to End

 Name of Medication

-Time
+Dosage of Medication Time

-Doctor Phone #1
+Doctor Pho ne #1

 Phone #

-Possible Adverse Reaction on:
+Possible Adverse React

-our son/daughter to self-administer specific
+gives permissio n for our son/daughter to self-administer specific

-This medication cannot be taken at any of
+medications at school.
+This medication c annot be taken at any o other non-school time.

-DATED this day of 20
+DATED this day of .
+20 .

-1. The physician provid self-administer specific medication may es written authorization allowing self-ad lministration of said medication.

-3. Such medication is tr labeled package and ( (a) is not opened except when self-adminitime or in the presence of other students up nistration of said medication.
-Inder the student's control in the original, properly strating the medication, (b) is not self-administered inless medically necessary, and (c) is not shown or

-appropriate; (2) docu luated the situation and deemed it to be safe and tion for the student's cumulative health record, and

-' ' 11 student's physician or physician's de signee have developed a plan for reporting and

-1 0 udent is self-administering prescribed medication.
+Students who are able to self-administer specific medication may do so provided:

+- 1. The physician provides written authorization allowing self-administration of said medication. - 2.
+The parent provides written authorization allowing self-administration of said medication. - 3.
+Such medication is transported to the school and maintained under the student's control in the original, properly labeled package and (a) is not opened except when self-administrating the medication, (b) is not self-administered during instructional time or in the presence of other students unless medically necessary, and (c) is not shown or exhibited to other students. - 4.
+The student's physician or physicians' designee has (1) evaluated the situation and deemed it to be safe and appropriate; (2) documented this on the physician's authorization for the student's cumulative health record, and (3) approved the general administration plan. - 5.
+The student and the student's physician or physician's designee have developed a plan for reporting and supervising self-administration. - 6.
+The principal and appropriate teacher are informed that the student is self-administering prescribed medication.

 Doctor's Signature